trans-travel/trans-travel/us/mt.md

 by a state court and [district court decision](https://www.documentcloud.org/documents/25539329-2025-02-18-order-granting-summary-judgement/).
 Thus it is not in effect.

+2025 MT437 (not yet signed by Governor as of Apr.
+12, 2025) and 2025 HB121 only
-HB121 only recognize male and female, according to assignment at birth and chromosomes.
-It defines, in a literal reading, some intersex people as neither male or female, while simultaneously refusing to recognize them as neither male or female. (updated Mar.
-27, 2025)
+recognize male and female, according to assignment at birth and chromosomes.
+They define, in a literal reading, some intersex people as neither male or female, while simultaneously refusing to recognize them as neither male or female.  (updated Apr.
+12, 2025)

 Non-binary people are not recognized.